Last updated: April 17, 2026 · By Israel Akhabue, AI Realent · Verified against 2026 Abuja rental market data

 - Construction costs have jumped 30–50% since 2023 due to naira devaluation.
 Cement, steel, and diesel all cost more, so landlords charge more to recover their investment.

 - Population growth: Abuja keeps attracting civil servants, diplomats, and business owners.
-Demand consistently outpaces supply, especially in popular areas like Life Camp, Jahi, and Gwarinpa.
+Demand consistently outpaces supply, especially in Life Camp, Jahi, and Gwarinpa.

 - Limited supply in prime areas: Maitama, Asokoro, and Guzape have almost no vacant land left.
 New development is concentrated in outer areas like Dawaki, Karsana, and Lokogoma.